Market Design with Distributional Objectives: Key Mathematical Results and Proof Sketch of Theorem

 The proof of the third statement in Theorem \ref{thm:diversitychoice} works in two main steps.
-In the first step, we generalize a technique used in discrete convex analysis to our setting to find a distribution that maximizes the diversity index.
-Step 1 of the diversity choice rule involves the problem of finding a distribution in $\Xi^*(X)$, i.e., a maximizer of $f(\xi)$ subject to $\xi\in \Xi^0$ and $0\leq \xi\leq \xi(X)$.
+In the first step, we generalize a technique used in discrete convex analysis to our setting to find a distribution that maximizes the distributional objective.
+Step 1 of the distribution-conscious choice rule involves the problem of finding a distribution in $\Xi^*(X)$, i.e., a maximizer of $f(\xi)$ subject to $0\leq \xi\leq \xi(X)$.
 Clearly, checking all distributions is computationally hard because the size of the domain depends exponentially on the number of colleges and types (recall $\Xi^0\subseteq \mathbb{Z}^{|\mathcal{C}|\times |\mathcal{T}|}_+$).
-We instead consider the so-called {\it domain-reduction algorithm}.
+We instead generalize the so-called {\it domain-reduction algorithm} to our setting.

 We illustrate the algorithm in Example \ref{ex:ladfail}.
 Let $n=5$ and $X=\{x,y,z\}$.
 Since $|\mathcal{C}|\times |\mathcal{T}|=3$, we identify $\mathbb{Z}^{|\mathcal{C}|\times |\mathcal{T}|}_+$ with $\mathbb{Z}^3_+$ and assume that $\xi(\{x\})=(1,0,0)$, $\xi(\{y\})=(0,1,0)$, and $\xi(\{z\})=(0,0,1)$.
 The algorithm starts from $\xi=(0,0,0)$ and iteratively updates $\xi$ until it reaches a maximizer of $f$.
 In every iteration, we identify a direction $d \in \{(1,0,0), (0,1,0), (0,0,1)\}$ in which $f(\xi+d)$ is maximized.
 By the definition of $f$,